Tampa Bicycle Accident Attorneys

 As you visit doctors, speak to insurance companies or engage in any other activity related to the accident, keep written records of everything that occurs.
 Should you need to go to court because of the accident, having these records will provide you with the evidence you need to support your claim.

-- Talk to a Tampa bicycle accident attorney.
+- Talk to a Tampa bicycle accident lawyer.

 On occasion, bicycle accidents occur because the bicyclist made a mistake or wasn’t paying attention.
 However, in many cases, bike accidents occur because of negligent or reckless motorists.
 Motorists may be driving with distractions, may be tired, on their phone or they may simply overlook the bicyclist.
 Motorists may also cause crashes when they fail to yield the right of way to a bicyclist.
 Regardless of the circumstances, when a motorist is at fault for a bicycle accident, he or she is responsible for all injuries and property damage that occur as a result.
-If you have been involved in a bicycle accident and you think a motorist was at fault, contact Tampa bicycle accident lawyers to find out whether you have a case.
+If you have been involved in a bicycle accident and you think a motorist was at fault, contact our Tampa bicycle accident attorneys to find out whether you have a case.

 In our many years of experience, Abrahamson & Uiterwyk has represented over 20,000 personal injury victims.
 Please call us today to schedule a consultation.

 Let Us Fight for Your Bicycle Accident Injuries

 If you choose our bike injury law team, we will promptly undertake a thorough investigation of the accident.
 We work with accident reconstructionists, physicians, and other experts to determine the causes of our clients’ injuries and identify the parties responsible.

 Contact Abrahamson & Uiterwyk for Your Free Consultation Today